tpeterka/mpas-o-workflow/README.md

 may comment out those lines in `.bashrc`.
 Otherwise you will always be in a conda environment when you log in.

+Log out and log back in when instructed to do so by miniconda.

 ### First time: install Compass and create Compass environment

 Deactivate the spack environment.